 Section 274 of the Immigration and Nationality Act covers the specific penalties for alien smuggling in the U.S. Penalties for encouraging entry or transporting or harboring an illegal immigrant without financial gain can result in five years of prison.
 Bringing or attempting to bring an alien into the U.S, and transporting or harboring an illegal immigrant for profit both can result in 10 years in prison.
 If someone is injured, the penalty could be 20 years in prison, and if someone dies as a result of alien smuggling, it could mean life in prison.

-If you’ve been charged with the federal crime of alien smuggling in Naples, Fort Lauderdale or throughout Broward County, Florida, contact Joffe Law, P.A. today at 954-723-0007 for a free, confidential consultation.
+If you’ve been charged with the federal crime of alien smuggling in Naples, Fort Lauderdale or throughout Broward County, Florida, contact Joffe Law, P.A. at 954-723-0007 for a free, confidential consultation.
 The criminal defense attorneys at Joffe Law, P.A. are dedicated to fighting for you and protecting your rights.